Genga28/Intrusion-Detection/README.md

     Recall -- 99%
     f1 score -- 98%

-Hence Random Forest is chosen for prediction
+Hence ID3 is chosen for prediction

 ## Screenshot